Career options for solicitors

 Find out more about judicial appointments

-Recharge: Working flexibly as a consultant (Thursday 30 November 2023)
+Recharge: working flexibly as a consultant

 This online classroom with Q&A is aimed at individuals who want advice on how to impress at job interviews.

-Watch past recordings of our career development events.
+Watch past recordings of our career development events

 Maximise your Law Society membership with My LS